Fighting Irish kick off fall camp

 While his football career is over, he’ll stay at Notre Dame to pursue his undergraduate degree.

-“That’s the greatest thing about this place,” said Freeman of Notre Dame’s education.
+“That’s the greatest thing about this place,” Freeman said.
 “At some point, the game of football is always going to be over.
 But if you have an opportunity to get a degree from this university, you have a chance to be successful.”